darwinia-network/crab-docs/docs/builders/tools/pubsub.md

     });
 ```

-Note that we are connecting to the WebSocket endpoint of Moonbase Alpha.
+Note that we are connecting to the WebSocket endpoint of Pangolin.
 We use the `web3.eth.subscribe(‘logs’,  options [, callback])` method to subscribe to the logs, filtered by the given options.
 In our case, the options are the contract’s address where the events are emitted from and the topics used to describe the event.
 More information about topics can be found in [this Medium post](https://medium.com/mycrypto/understanding-event-logs-on-the-ethereum-blockchain-f4ae7ba50378).
 If no topics are included, you subscribe to all events emitted by the contract.
 In order to only filter the Transfer event, we need to include the signature of the event, calculated as:

 ```js
 EventSignature = keccak256(Transfer(address,address,uint256))